 There may also be further ramifications for the ecosystem from which a species has been removed, especially in the case of an endangered species.
 This can result in the disruption of family and social groups as well as population levels, which can be catastrophic for the survival of a species.
-In addition, non-target species may be affected by certain capture measures, such as the use of illegal cyanide poisoning, which can affect non-target fish and result in the elimination of top predators.
+14 In addition, non-target species may be affected by certain capture measures, such as the use of illegal cyanide poisoning, which can affect non-target fish and result in the elimination of top predators.
+15

 The lack of scientific data to determine the impact of wildlife crime is particularly pronounced for less understood species, posing a significant problem for courts seeking to assess the extent of cruelty or welfare compromises in the wildlife trade.
 Where such information does exist, it may be unknown outside of scientific circles.
 Furthermore, the anthropocentric application of laws has resulted in different values being assigned to species based on perceived victim worthiness, with animals from charismatic megafauna and well-known environmental hotspots receiving greater consideration in sentencing than less understood or attractive species or those from little-known regions.
+The service of the ser

-Despite the suffering caused to animals during the poaching and trafficking stages of the illegal wildlife trade, these harms may not be taken seriously within legal systems unless they can be measured against human principles, including economic, aesthetic and cultural value.
+Despite the suffering caused to animals during the poaching and trafficking stages of the illegal wild-life trade, these harms may not be taken seriously within legal systems unless they can be measured against human principles, including economic, aesthetic and cultural value.
 This failure to assess the impact of such crimes on species from their perspective (e.g. their ability to find mates, reproduce and learn from older species) limits the ability of a legal system to assess the impact that these crimes have on them.
 Despite limited recognition of a species' intrinsic value, this does not translate into recognition of the subjectivity of wild animals, except in certain countries such as Ecuador.
+Secundor of the subjectivity of wild animals, except in certain countries such as Ecuador.

 Therefore, when sentencing wildlife traffickers, the penalty for the offence should consider not only the market value of the species trafficked, but also its conservation status and cultural value.
-This can be seen in Italy, where a combination of the market value of the species and the threat to its conservation is used to determine the level of fine imposed on wildlife offenders.
+This can be seen in Italy, where a combination of the market value of the species and the threat to its conservation is used to determine the level of fine imposed on wildlife offenders.20 n order to achieve effective judicial responses to wildlife crimes, prosecuting authorities and sentencing judges must give due consideration to the interests of endangered animals as the victims of wildlife offences.
+Effective sentencing for wildlife crime therefore requires that judges are presented with detailed, admissible and reliable evidence that illustrates the full impact of wildlife offences on the species and individual animals involved.21 Depending on the jurisdiction concerned, such evidence may be presented to the court in the form of a physical statement handed to the judge by the prosecution during sentencing, or in the form of an expert witness testifying on behalf of the prosecution.